 PURPOSE

 This document describes the CCSDS Space Assigned Numbers Authority (SANA) Registry Management Policy and related procedures.
 This document is a product of the CCSDS Engineering Steering Group (CESG), developed by the System Engineering Area and the SANA Steering Group (SSG).
-The purpose of this document is to provide an overview of the key SANA and other CCSDS registries and their relationships, and to define a consistent set of policies, rules, and procedures that can be applied to the creation, control, and management of the CCSDS-wide enterprise registries, and the global and local registries in the SANA (reference [21]).
+The purpose of this document is to provide an overview of the key SANA and other CCSDS registries and their relationships, and to define a consistent set of policies, rules, and procedures that can be applied to the creation, control, and management of the CCSDS-wide enterprise registries, and the global and local registries managed in the SANA (reference [21]).

-A number of different CCSDS Recommended Standards make reference to organization or system elements, such as CCSDS Agencies, members of those agencies who have particular roles regarding standards or their deployment and use, or common terminology.
+A number of different CCSDS Recommended Standards make reference to organization or system elements, such as CCSDS Agencies, and members of those agencies, who have particular roles regarding standards or their deployment and use, or common terminology.
 A primary purpose of this document is to clearly define a set of common registries for such elements that may be re-used and extended as needed to provide a central and accessible location for such information.

 Three different categories of registries are identified: